unjs/unifont/README.md

 // First install the fonts you need
 // npm install @fontsource/poppins @fontsource/roboto

-// Include the npm provider and set preferLocal to true const unifont = await createUnifont([ providers.npm(), // Will check for fonts in local packages first providers.google(), // Fallback to Google Fonts if not found locally
+const unifont = await createUnifont([ providers.npm(), // Will check for fonts in local packages first providers.google(), // Fallback to Google Fonts if not found locally